Last updated on 17 January 2022

-Almost 1 in 10 Singaporeans suffer from IBS, a disorder more commonly found in those between 20 – 30 years old.
+Almost 1 in 10 Singaporeans suffer from irritable bowel syndrome or IBS, a disorder more commonly found in those between 20 – 30 years old.
 While some may experience only mild or intermittent discomfort, others experience severe symptoms that significantly disrupt their daily lives.
-In addition, people with IBS are also likely to experience poorer quality of life, and suffer emotionally with anxiety or depression.
-A study has also revealed that their partners also suffer from “caregiver burden”.
-In spite of this, some estimates indicate that up to 70 percent of people with IBS are not receiving treatment.
+In spite of this, some estimates indicate that up to 70% of people with IBS are not receiving treatment.

-As a stress-sensitive disorder, IBS may be triggered by stressful situations, such as having to adapt to monumental changes in lifestyles due to COVID-19.
-For those who unknowingly suffer from this condition, getting diagnosed and seeking proper treatment can help improve quality of life.
+IBS is a stress-sensitive disorder, hence it can be triggered or made worse by stressful situations, such as having to adapt to monumental changes in lifestyles.
+This can range from job-related stress or dealing with difficult relationships, to the widespread upheaval caused by COVID-19.
+For those who unknowingly suffer from this condition, getting diagnosed and seeking proper treatment can help improve their quality of life.

 Dr Reuben Wong, gastroenterologist at Gleneagles Hospital, gives an overview of this disorder and how to manage the condition.

-A person with IBS may experience any of the following; for some, one symptom may be dominant.
+A person with irritable bowel syndrome may experience any of the following; for some, one symptom may be dominant.

-- Abdominal pain, felt as cramping or spasms, discomfort, or dull aching; ranges from mild to severe.
+- Abdominal pain, felt as cramping or spasms, discomfort, or a dull ache that ranges from mild to severe.

-- Constipation occurs when stools are hard, dry and difficult to pass.
+- Constipation, which occurs when stools are hard, dry and difficult to pass.

-- Diarrhoea or loose, watery stools; this may be accompanied by abdominal cramping or the urgent need to relieve yourself.
+- Diarrhoea or loose, watery stools, which may be accompanied by abdominal cramping or the urgent need to relieve yourself.

 - Excessive flatulence (passing gas), burping